 I pursue an integrated approach of climate protection, environmental policies and development and build my vision over the past 10 years while working at the UN and research institutions in humanitarian and developmental projects in various countries.

-Currently I am an active founding member of the Environmental Peacebuilding Association and a professor at Technical University Berlin.
+Currently I am an active founding member of the Environmental Peacebuilding Association and Professor of Community Energy and Adaptation to Climate Change at Berlin Institute of Technology (Technische Universität Berlin).
 I am particularly interested in the interrelatedness of climate change impacts with community functioning and peaceful social life.

 I am interested in feminism and its application in Arab communities, through research, writing and archiving.
 In my work I take a closer look into gender and sexuality in the Arab region mostly exploring laws, legitimacy, language and literature in those contexts.
 I have experience in working with NGOs in Alexandria, Egypt, mostly in the art scene - Gudran Association for Arts and Development and Rezodanse Egypte.
 In 2017, and 2018 I have acquired two fellowships in the University of Amsterdam focusing on Gender and Sexuality.
 Currently, I am enrolled in a masters program at Potsdam University.
 For Hudara, with the help of my colleagues I work on our newsletter and social media management, alongside planning cultural events for Hudara that are interconnected with the themes we works with.
 Moreover, in my work, as a research assistant, I focus primarily on the equal and gender based participation in our projects with the communities that we work with.